Skip to main content ↓

 Videos help you deliver a lot of information in a short period.
 Additionally, video is an engaging medium to use to share that information with your audience.
 You can present critical information to your audience in a fun and engaging way, which helps you boost conversions.

-“AI is going to make video more accessible than ever for businesses.
-With that, it’s also going to be a more crowded ‘market’ for video, so it’s more important to have a well-researched video strategy to ensure you’re not throwing [money] away while you try to figure it out.”
+“AI has been making video more accessible than ever for businesses.
+With that, it’s also become a more crowded ‘market’ for video, so it’s more important to have a well-researched video strategy to ensure you’re not throwing [money] away while you try to figure it out.”

 What you can do about this CRO trend